Indonesia country brief

 Indonesia is one of Australia’s most important bilateral relationships.
 Our countries enjoy a highly productive and broad-based partnership that encompasses business, education, defence, security and people-to-people links.
 The strength of the relationship can be seen in the depth and breadth of high level exchanges between leaders, ministers and prominent people of both countries.

 Australia and Indonesia cooperate in practical ways on a wide range of international and regional issues particularly in multilateral forums such as the East Asia Summit, the G20 and APEC.
 Australia is also committed to a long-term development partnership with Indonesia.
-In 2012-13, Australia’s assistance to Indonesia was worth an estimated $541.6 million, making it our largest bilateral aid program.

 Close cooperation between Australia and Indonesia on security matters is underpinned by the Lombok Treaty (2006), which provides a treaty-level framework for addressing traditional and non-traditional security challenges.
 Australia and Indonesia signed a Defence Cooperation Arrangement in September 2012 and have agreed to increase defence collaboration.